jrchan84/jrchan84/README.md

 ## Hi!
 I'm Justin 👦
 - 3rd year Computer Science student at UBC - Vancouver, BC
 - Motivated with a need to create, technology is my medium of creation
-- Looking for Software Engineering internships for Summer 2022
+- Looking for new grad Software Engineering positions for Fall 2023.

 ## What I'm doing :on:
+- Software Developer intern at Visier 📊
 - VP Tech Lead @ Google Developers Student Clubs UBC (GDSC) 👨‍💻
 - Building a custom discord bot for gamified community engagement 🎮
 - Designing a custom CI/CD pipeline for GDSC with GCP and Firebase for internal development projects 🔨